UpMenu CEO Marcin Muras On The Future of The Restaurant Industry

 MM: Putting aside the weird and wonderful world of 2020 which served up COVID-19 with a side dish of recession, the restaurant industry has been in a constant state of evolution over the last five years or so.
 Back in the old days, you telephoned a restaurant to book a table, you turned up, you ordered from your waiter and then you handed over cold hard cash as payment.
 Fast forward to the 2000s and things look a lot different.
 For example, we’re booking online, ordering our food from an app and paying the bill with our watches.

-What technology do you believe will have the biggest impact on the restaurant industry in the next 3-5 years?
+What technology do you believe will have the biggest impact on the restaurant industry over the past 3-5 years?

 MM: As time marches on, we’ll see tech taking over a lot more of the hospitality industry simply because restaurants are constantly competing on price which leads to a requirement for technology which will save them money.
 Because of this, I see restaurants harnessing tech in a few different ways including: